garcia/simfile/docs/source/reading-writing.rst

 Accessing charts
 ----------------

-Stepcharts don't fit the key-value pattern used to store simfile properties, so they are stored in a list under the :attr:`~.BaseSimfile.charts` attribute:
+Stepcharts don't follow the same key-value convention as other simfile properties; a simfile can have zero to many charts.
+The charts are stored in a list under the :attr:`~.BaseSimfile.charts` attribute:

 .. doctest::